 - When you attempt to start Maple, do you see a splash screen, or nothing at all?

 If you can see the splash screen, but it hangs, please open the Task Manager and look for any processes that might need to be terminated.
-In particular, look for processes with names starting with jogamp in the Details tab.
+In particular, look for processes with names starting with jogamp (they may be nested under the Java process).
 If you find the jogamp processes, please disable Automated Native Library Loading.

 If that doesn't help, please check your security software, and/or increase the Java heap size.